Perpetual2024/CapstoneKt/README.md

 - Access useful references and resources to continue learning.

 **Scope:**
 This toolkit is designed for complete beginners to Kotlin.
 It focuses on a **minimal working setup** and a **simple runnable project** that demonstrates the basics of Kotlin.
 The aim is not to cover advanced topics, but to give a clear, step-by-step entry point into the language.
+In this toolkit, you have:

+Set up Kotlin in VS Code.

+Written and run a Hello World program.

+Built a Simple Calculator.

+Learned how to troubleshoot common issues.

 ## 🛠️ Installation & Setup Instructions.